Each radio used on the DMR network is programmed with a unique user ID number.

 ID numbers are managed centrally, and may be obtained here.

-The user ID database may be found here.
+The user ID database may also be found at the same link.

 TRANSMIT AUDIO LEVELS

-Some equipment tends to have over driven audio on tx – it is very important that you check your transmitted audio for the correct level.
+Some equipment tends to have over driven audio on tx, and some have low modulation – it is very important that you check your transmitted audio for the correct level.

 Motorola equipment with the latest firmware can be run with audio AGC on.